Ee-Hsin/policyKit/README.md

 The system uses a hierarchical structure for policies:

 1. **Policy Categories**: Top-level groupings of related policies
-   - Each category has a name and description
+   - Each category has a name, ID, and description
    - Categories are used to organize policies by type (e.g., "Discrimination", "Legal", "Compensation")
+   - Categories are scored for relevance to the job posting

 2. **Policies**: Individual rules within each category
-   - Each policy has a title and description
+   - Each policy has a title, description, and ID
    - Policies can have additional metadata in JSON format
    - Policies are linked to their parent category
+   - Policies can include examples of violations

 ### Example Policy Structure